 Tow something beyond the capacity of your vehicle

-I wrote a post about this some time ago which explains it all very simply – A simple towing guide to keep you legal.
+I wrote a post about this some time ago which explains it all very simply – Towing Capacity; a simple guide to keep you legal.

 Fit a tray that’s too long

-The general rule is that the tray can be a maximum of 60% of the wheel base measurement.
+The general rule is that the tray can be a maximum of 60% of the wheel base measurement overhanging the rear wheels.
 If you exceed this you end up with an illegal 4WD, and a much higher likelihood of bending something.